EricTerrell/Vault3.Desktop/README.md

 ## Deployment Build

-If you intend to distribute Vault 3 to other users, run the scripts in the "Vault/ant build scripts" folder.
+If you intend to distribute Vault 3 to other users, use the scripts in the "Vault/ant build scripts" folder.
 These scripts will create the operating-system specific folders that you can distribute.

+1. Download the libraries mentioned in the Development Build section, above.
+2. Update the ant build scripts to point to the downloaded libraries
+3. Run the appropriate ant build scripts
+4. The scripts create the deployment folders, and automatically compress them as .zip files.
+5. Distribute the deployment .zip files.

 # License